suddi/eslint-config-suddi/README.md

 }
 ```

-- Add ESLint config to your `package.json`, for running on backend code:
+- Add ESLint config to your `package.json`, for running on frontend code:

 ```json
 {